-For specific types of development applications, Council will notify indigenous stakeholders during assessment.
+For specific types of development applications, Council will notify indigenous stakeholders during assessment (see page 28).
+This includes traditional owners and relevant Land Council.

 What is Council's commitment to working with other stakeholders?

 Council is committed to building ongoing and meaningful relationships and partnerships with local community and interest groups about planning matters.